goh-chunlin/my-learning-notes/ui-ux/url/Content-TRAILING_SLASH.md

 It is important to remove trailing slash from the URLs because if websites can be accessed through a URL with a different number of trailing slashes such as a page that can be opened with two or no trailing slashes, it will result in duplicate content which should be avoided.
 Any individual content should only be accessible through a single URL and having search engine indexing multiple URLs which point to the same page can also hurt the ranking of the website on SERP (Search Engine Results Page).

-If both slash and non-trailing-slash versions contain the same content and each returns 200, please consider changing this behavior to reduce duplicate content and improve crawl efficiency.
+If both slash and non-trailing-slash versions contain the same content and each returns 200, please consider changing this behavior to have one of them redirected to its counterpart.
+This is to reduce duplicate content and improve crawl efficiency.

+**Be consistent with the version of the URL used in the website.** If there is a Sitemap, please include the preferred version (and don't include the duplicate URL).

 ## Removing Trailing Slash in ASP.NET
 To remove the trailing slash from the url of our website if there is one and make 301 permanent redirect to the new URL, please have the following rewrite rule.